openactive/dataset-site-template/README.md

 ```
 Usage:
-  npx @openactive/dataset-site-template <inputJsonFile> <outputHtmlFile> [stylesheetUrl]
+  npx @openactive/dataset-site-template <inputJsonFile> <outputHtmlFile> [staticAssetsPathUrl]

 Arguments:
   inputJsonFile: Dataset Site JSON file used to generate the Dataset Site HTML
   outputHtmlFile: Output Dataset Site HTML file, rendered using the relevant template
+  staticAssetsPathUrl: Optional.
+URL path to the directory containing the contents of
-  stylesheetUrl: Optional.
-Path to the datasetsite.styles.css file, if you are hosting static files.
+    datasetsite-csp.static.zip, if you are hosting static files.
-    If stylesheetUrl is supplied, CSP compatible template is used, otherwise the single-file template is used.
+    If staticAssetsPathUrl is supplied, CSP compatible template is used,
+    otherwise the single-file template is used.

 Example:
   npx @openactive/dataset-site-template example.jsonld output.html "http://localhost:4000/static/datasetsite.styles.css"